amitjoy/amitjoy.github.com/_posts/2016-01-29-Java-_able-Interfaces.md

 ### Runnable

 This interface is mainly used to facilitate users to provide Thread Task definition.
-The difficulty of using this SAM interface for Thread Task Definition is that it doesn't return a value.
+The difficulty of using this SAM interface for Thread Task Definition is that it doesn't return any value.

-### Callable
+### Callable<V>

-This interface is also used to provide Thread Task definition in a parameterized way which does return a value a value as well.
+This interface is also used to provide Thread Task definition in a parameterized way which has the capability to return the computed value as well.

 ### Repeatable